 Perhaps, our Lord’s warning about the dangers of escalating anger has never been more needed than in our present-day, a day that has been dubbed “The Age of Rage.”

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like The Danger of Soul-Imperiling, Escalating Anger in Today's "Age of Rage, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click the DONATE NOW button below or mail your check or money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.

 Recommend our website to a friend